 His first undergraduate summer internship took him to the Penelope Higgs’ lab at the Max Planck Institute for Terrestrial Microbiology.
 In his next internship in Oliver Schlüter’s lab at the European Neuroscience Institute, Grama began working synapses.
 He has stayed focused on neurons ever since.
 His third undergraduate internship Colin Taylor’s lab at the University of Cambridge taught him calcium visualization techniques that would prove useful in his later research.

-After undergrad, Grama moved to Harvard to study as a graduate student in the Engert Lab for his PhD in Cellular & Molecular Biology – Neuroscience.
+After undergrad, Grama moved to Harvard to study as a graduate student in the Engert Lab.
 His Ph.D. research focused on the required building even more microscopes in order to record single neurons in zebrafish embryos.

 “Abhinav was a phenomenal addition to my lab,” says MCB professor Florian Engert.
 “What made him particularly impressive was his unbridled enthusiasm, the genuine curiosity with which he approached any research project and his deep and wide-ranging intellect…Combined with his collegiality, ready helpfulness and his sincere compassion and readiness to assist those in need, he made the lab an altogether better place to work and to spend time.”